guneshprasads/Billersystem/README.md

 #### Steps you want to cover </br>
  ```
- 1.You can Create, Modify, Update, Delete </br>
+ 1.You can Create, Modify, Update, Delete
- 2.Search by Both Phone Number and Coustmer name</br>
+ 2.Search by Both Phone Number and Coustmer name
- 3.Written Two API's</br>
+ 3.Written Two API's
-   * 1st API - return the bill </br>
+   * 1st API - return the bill
-   * 2nd API - return the recipt with recipt Number</br>
+   * 2nd API - return the recipt with recipt Number
   ```